Lingcod and Rockfish Fishing in Alaska

 All rockfish are excellent eating though the larger size of Yelloweye make them preferable.

-Current Alaska Fish and Game regulations allow anglers to keep one Yelloweye annually and/or one dermersal rockfish daily.
-Southeast Alaska is closed to taking demersal rockfish August 1 - August 21.
+Current Alaska Fish and Game regulations have closed fishing in Southeast Alaska for Yelloweye and dermersal rockfish in 2021.
 Five pelagic rockfish may be kept per day.

 Book Your Lingcod and Rockfish Fishing Trip Reservations Here